Ghana Plans to Ban Rice, Poultry Imports - THISDAYLIVE

-Rice importers would be ordered to cease their trade in three years if everything goes as planned, Ghana’s Agriculture Minister, Dr. Owusu Afriyie-Akoto, has said.
+Rice importers would be ordered to cease their trade in three years if everything goes as planned, Ghana’s Agric Minister, Dr. Owusu Afriyie-Akoto, has said.

 The same applies to persons who import poultry products.